Simple certificate of good conduct; application

-- However, there are a number of exceptions to the entry in the certificate of good conduct.
+- However, there are a number of exceptions to the entry in the certificate of good conduct, e.g. the following:

-- Provided that no other punishment is entered in the register, a conviction of up to 90 daily fines or up to three months' imprisonment is not included in the certificate of good conduct (but it is included in the central register, from which, however, only certain authorities receive information).
+- Provided that no other punishment is entered in the register, a conviction of up to 90 daily fines or up to three months' imprisonment will not be entered in the certificate of good conduct (but it will be entered in the central register, from which, however, only certain authorities receive information).

 - Juvenile sentences of up to 2 years are also not included if they are suspended.

-- There are also redemption periods for the certificate of good conduct; they are generally shorter than for the Federal Central Register (between 3 and 10 years, depending on the type of conviction).
+- There are also erasure periods for the certificate of good conduct; they are generally shorter than for the Federal Central Register (between 3 and 20 years, depending on the type of conviction).

 approx. 2 - 3 weeks